Interpolator

 The Interpolator can also extrapolate the movement, continue it after the keyframes, or before them.

-First, the the Extrapolation to property to 100 % (or any value other than 0 %) to enable it.
+First, the Extrapolation to property to 100 % (or any value other than 0 %) to enable it.

 Tip